-While you cannot judge this service based on its historical performance, I invite you to try the Free Two-Week Trial so you can experience the service for yourself.
-In addition to the free trial, I also offer a low-risk monthly plan that allows people to subscribe with minimal commitment.
+While you cannot judge this service based on its historical performance, I invite you to try the Free Two-Week Trial so you can experience this service for yourself.
+In addition to the free trial, I also offer a 30-day money back guarantee on annual subscriptions and a low-risk monthly membership with minimal commitment.
 But if you are like most of my subscribers, it won’t take long before you appreciate the value and upgrade to an annual subscription.

 Q: How come you are not a professional money manager?

 A: I enjoy working from home and spending extra time with my family.
 Being a professional money manager is far more than just trading.
 It means having a staff, processing mountains of paperwork, subjecting myself to SEC audits, and spending the bulk of my time and energy recruiting new investors.
 I love trading and keeping this an educational service allows me to focus on the markets, not running a business.

 Q: What do you trade and how many positions do you hold?

 A: My market exposure is split into three categories for risk management and diversification purposes.

 The largest piece is buy-and-hold index funds.
 I stick with these positions for multiple years and only trade them when the market is going through a major change in direction.
 This portion of my portfolio does well in strong uptrends.

 The next chunk is dedicated to swing-trading the indexes using leveraged ETFs.
 Most of the time I only hold one position at a time and my timeframe ranges between days and weeks.
 This portion of my portfolio does best in sideways, choppy, and uncertain markets.

 The third and smallest chunk is allocated to the most speculative, highest risk, and highest reward trades.
 These are the lottery tickets that will either be hugely profitable, or crash and burn.
 Because of the high-risk nature of these positions, this also represents the smallest portion of my portfolio.
 These investments do best in euphoric markets where greed overwhelms common sense.